Skip to content

 • DORA Article 1(2) is the operative provision: DORA operates as a sector-specific Union legal act for the purposes of NIS2 Article 4 in relation to financial entities also identified as essential or important under the national NIS2 transposition.

-• Same competent-authority distinction: NIS2 designates a national cybersecurity authority + CSIRT; DORA designates the prudential / conduct supervisor under Article 46.
+• Separate competent authorities: NIS2 designates a national cybersecurity authority + CSIRT; DORA designates the prudential / conduct supervisor under Article 46.

 Side-by-side comparison